 I’ve been getting a lot of questions recently about whether or not the small amount of coconut flour in certain recipes is really needed.
 It is!

 This paleo apple crisp recipe only calls for 1 tablespoon, but since coconut flour absorbs a lot of liquid, this apple crisp won’t come out the same without it and probably won’t be as nice and crisp as it should be.

 If you like grain-free baking, I suggest just getting some coconut flour.
 It’s expensive but you usually use such a small amount at a time that it lasts a really, really long time!

 I also added more chopped walnuts than flour.
 I figured they’d help with the crunchiness and they did!
-Normally I’d say to leave out the nuts if you want, but they’re essential here.
+Normally I’d say to leave out the nuts if you want, but they’re essential in this vegan apple crisp.
 You could also use pecans instead.
 I just used walnuts because they’re cheaper. :D

 And the entire crisp is maple syrup sweetened!
 There are only 7 tablespoons of added sweetener in the entire crisp, so make sure to use sweet apples rather than tart.
 The apple part was plenty sweet but the topping was just sweet enough.

 If you want it sweeter, I recommend topping this crisp with the vanilla sauce I posted last week.